 Another way to avoid rocket fire is through countermeasures.
 Simply activating and thinking about it does not work, it depends on the right timing.
 You don't have to act blindly, the HUD provides important information.
 When a rocket is approaching, white arrows appear on the HUD that point towards each other; if the rocket is extremely close, the markings turn red.

-So when two, better three, of the total of four markings have turned red, it is the right time to activate the “Countermeasures”.
-The missile is then close enough for the measures to take effect.
-However, the following applies: The number of countermeasures that are available is not unlimited.
-It's more of a trick for those emergencies when you know that the circumstances mean that you probably can't outmaneuver a missile.
+So when two, better three, of the four markers have turned red, it's the right time to activate the "countermeasures".
+The rocket is then close enough for the measures to take effect.
+However, the number of available countermeasures is not unlimited.
+It's more of a trick for that emergency when you know you probably won't be able to outmaneuver a missile given the circumstances.

 Play, play, play!